Cyclic Objects from Surfaces: Introduction

-The main result of this paper is that the family of closed oriented surfaces has a structure of a (co)cyclic object in the category of~$3$-dimensional cobordisms (see Theorem~\ref{CYCINCOB}).
-As a corollary, any $3$-dimensional TQFT induces a (co)cyclic vector space.
-We calculate this (co)cyclic vector space for the Reshetikhin-Turaev TQFT (see Theorem \ref{CYCINCOBRT}).
-In a certain sense, the (co)cyclic objects obtained from closed oriented surfaces universally calculate the cyclic (co)homology of (co)cyclic modules (à la Akrami-Majid \cite{cycliccocycles} and its variants) associated to the coend (which is a braided Hopf algebra) of anomaly free modular categories.
-Finally, we discuss some potentially related work in the setting of category of connected cobordisms, which first appeared in \cite{kerler} and is different from the cobordism category used throughout the paper.
+On the other hand, compact surfaces are relatively well-understood $2$-manifolds which appear in many areas of mathematics.
+In particular, closed oriented surfaces are objects of a symmetric monoidal category of $3$-dimensional cobordisms $\textbf{3Cob}_0$.
+A morphism between two surfaces is given by a homeomorphism class of $3$-cobordisms between the given surfaces.
+Introduced by Atiyah~\cite{At}, a $3$-dimensional topological quantum field theory (or shortly, TQFT) is a strong symmetric monoidal functor from $\textbf{3Cob}_0$ to the category of modules over a commutative ring~$\kk$.
+A fundamental construction of a~$3$-dimensional TQFT in this sense is the Reshetikhin--Turaev TQFT~\cite{reshetikhin_invariants_1991,turaevqinvariants}.
+Its main algebraic ingredient is a modular category $\mc B$ (see Section~\ref{modular}), which is in particular $\kk$-linear, braided (not necessarily symmetric) and semisimple.
+The $\kk$-module associated to a surface of genus $n$ (often called the state space) is isomorphic to~$\Hom_{\mc B}\bigl(\coend^{\tens n}, \uu\bigr)$.
+By $\kk$-linearity of $\mc B$, the above-mentioned (co)cyclic set~\smash{$\bigl\{\Hom_{\mc B}\bigl(\coend^{\tens n+1}, \uu\bigr)\bigr\}_{n\in \N}$} forms in fact a~(co)cyclic $\kk$-module.
+The motivating question of this paper was whether there is a (co)cyclic object in the category of~$3$-dimensional cobordisms, which is sent by the Reshetikhin--Turaev functor to the (co)cyclic $\kk$-module~\smash{$\bigl\{\Hom_{\mc B}\bigl(\coend^{\tens n+1}, \uu\bigr)\bigr\}_{n\in \N}$}.
+The main results of this paper (see Theorems~\ref{CYCINCOB} and \ref{CYCINCOBRT}) answer this question positively.
+As a main corollary, any $3$-dimensional TQFT induces a (co)cyclic $\kk$-module.
+Also, we discuss some potentially related work in the setting of the category of connected cobordisms $\textbf{3Cob}_1$, which first appeared in~\cite{kerler} and is different from the cobordism category used throughout the paper.
 For instance, it is a non-symmetric braided category.
-In this setting, we outline a construction of the so called para(co)cyclic objects associated to the one-holed torus (see sections \ref{parastuff} and \ref{cy para}).
-By composition, the braided monoidal functor $J_3$ from \cite{beliakova-derenzi} universally induces para(co)cyclic objects associated to the end of unimodular ribbon factorizable categories.
+In this setting, we outline a construction of the so called para(co)cyclic objects associated to the one-holed torus (see Sections \ref{parastuff} and \ref{cy para}).
+By composition, the braided monoidal functor $J_3$ from \cite{beliakova-derenzi} induces para(co)cyclic objects associated to the end of unimodular ribbon factorizable categories.